davidje13/collection-storage/README.md

 Returns a function which can wrap collections with encryption.

 Stores one key per ID in `keyCollection` (encrypted using `masterKey`).
-If `options.cacheSize` is provided, uses a least-recently-used cache for keys to reduce database access.
+If `options.keyCache` is provided, uses a least-recently-used cache for keys to reduce database access. `keyCache` should be set to an object which contains the settings described for [cache](#cached).

 This is equivalent to: